cmur2/chef-prosody/README.md

 Include `recipe[prosody::default]` in your `run_list` and do further configuration via node attributes.

-If you want a more recent version of Prosody (Debian Squeeze has 0.7.0 but 0.8.2 is available from [here](http://prosody.im/download/package_repository)) you might use `recipe[prosody::use_community_repos]` to enable APT repositories maintained by the Prosody community (needs the apt cookbook).
+If you want a more recent version of Prosody (Debian Squeeze has 0.7.0 and Wheezy has 0.8.2 but 0.9.0 is available from [here](http://prosody.im/download/package_repository) for both) you might use `recipe[prosody::use_community_repos]` to enable APT repositories maintained by the Prosody community (needs the apt cookbook).

 ## Limitations